• Skip to main content

 How to make chicken stuffed poblano peppers

 With the chicken and rice cooked ahead of time (see the next section for my secrets for making this in no time at all!), this recipe comes together really easily.
-While you’re preheating the oven, slice the peppers in half lengthwise and clean out the ribs and seeds.

-Then, heat up the oil in a small skillet and cook your onions and garlic.
+2. Then, heat up the oil in a small skillet and cook your onions and garlic.
 Once the oven is preheated you can pop the peppers in cut side up to pre-roast them before stuffing.

-While they’re roasting, mix together the rest of the ingredients (be sure to save half the cheese for putting on top!) and you’re ready to stuff!
-Divide the mixture evenly between the peppers and top with the remaining cheese.
+3. While they're roasting, mix together the rest of the ingredients (be sure to save half the cheese for putting on top!) and you're ready to stuff!
+Divide the chicken mixture evenly between the peppers and top with the remaining cheese.

 chicken stuffed poblano peppers with melted cheese